HUMSI — Human Security Initiative

 Jul 12, 2025Camarillo, CAMexico

-Jaime Alanis Garcia, a cannabis farmworker, died Saturday from injuries sustained during a federal immigration raid at Glass House Farms in Camarillo, California.
-Garcia fell approximately 30 feet from a greenhouse roof during the raid on Thursday and suffered a broken neck and skull.
-He was placed on life support and died after his family decided to discontinue his care.
-The raid resulted in 319 arrests of undocumented migrants and hundreds of protesters were present.
+Jaime Alanis Garcia, a 57-year-old cannabis farmworker, died after falling approximately 30 feet from a greenhouse roof while fleeing federal immigration agents during a raid at Glass House Farms in Camarillo, California on Thursday, July 10, 2025.
+Garcia sustained a broken neck and skull in the fall and was placed on life support.
+His family decided to discontinue his care, and he died on Saturday, July 12, 2025.
+The raid resulted in 319 arrests of undocumented migrants and drew hundreds of protesters.
+Garcia's family is pursuing a tort claim for wrongful death and injuries.

 ICE agents raid food vendor stand, return for cash box